nickmorales/imagebreed_dockerfile/README.md

 # ImageBreed v2.1 Now Released

-Launch your own instance of [ImageBreed](https://imagebreed.org) to manage your plant breeding field experiments and aerial image phenotyping!
+Launch your own instance of [ImageBreed](https://imagebreed.org) to manage your plant breeding field experiments, genotyping, aerial image phenotyping, and high-dimensional phenotyping (NIRS, transcriptomics)!

 Please check the [changelog](https://github.com/nickmorales/breedbase_dockerfile/wiki/Changelog) for update information.

-This repository will be merged back into the [Solgenomics Breedbase](https://github.com/solgenomics/breedbase_dockerfile) once the conflicts in the systems are resolved.

 For a quick tutorial of pieces of the system, go to the [Phenome Force Workshop](https://www.youtube.com/watch?v=yLLaF7sS2Qs&t=2750s).